WICG/performance-memory/explainer.md

   [SameObject] readonly attribute MemoryInfo memory;
 }

+// If the process hosting the current frame has ever hosted frames from a
-// All values will be |null| if frames from different origins are being hosted
+// different origin, all values will be |null|. interface MemoryInfo {
-// by the same process.
-Once site-isolation is enabled, this will never be the
-// case.
-interface MemoryInfo {
   // All private memory being used by the process hosting the site. readonly attribute unsigned long? privateMemoryFootprint;